GintecEKeySmith/VCG2DLib/readme.txt

 The library provides basic functionalities with version 0.1v:

-Draw lines, splines in various coloros
+Draw lines, splines in colors
 Draw Polygones (combination of lines and splines)
 Fill Polygones (one color, color gradient (at the moment x has to be positive)